 iOS OCR - SDK Features

 The Scanbot OCR feature comes with two OCR engines: legacy and ML.
 The legacy engine is based on the Tesseract OCR engine with some modifications and enhancements.
 The ML (machine learning based) engine was added later.
 It is much faster and more accurate, but it only supports languages with latin letters.
-Our recommendation is to use the ML engine whenever possible and use the legacy engine only if you want to recognize text from non-latin languages like Arabian, Japanese, Chinese, Russian, Greek, Korean etc.
+Our recommendation is to use the ML engine whenever possible and use the legacy engine only if you want to recognize text from non-latin languages like Arabic, Japanese, Chinese, Russian, Greek, Korean etc.

 The newer ML engine does not require any language training data!

-The ScanbotSDK.framework itself does not contain any OCR language files to keep the framework small in size.
-The optional bundle ScanbotSDKOCRData.bundle, provided in the ZIP archive of the Scanbot SDK, contains the language files for English and German as well as the osd.traineddata as examples.
 You can replace or complete these language files as needed.
 Add this bundle to your project and make sure that it is copied along with your resources into your app.

 Preconditions to achieve a good OCR result